Edu Ramos

-Eduardo 'Edu' Ramos Gómez (/es/; born 17 February 1992) is a Spanish footballer who plays for Alhaurín de la Torre CF as a central midfielder.
+Eduardo 'Edu' Ramos Gómez (/es/; born 17 February 1992) is a Spanish footballer who plays as a central midfielder for Alhaurín de la Torre.

 He achieved Segunda División totals of 182 games and four goals over seven seasons, in service of four clubs.
 In La Liga, he represented Málaga and Villarreal (11 appearances).

 Club career

 Málaga

 Born in Málaga, Andalusia, Ramos came through his hometown club Málaga CF's youth system.
 He made his first-team (and La Liga) debut at only 17 on 4 October 2009, as a second-half substitute in the 1–1 draw away against Xerez CD.
 He spent his first professional season, however, almost exclusively with the reserves, only appearing two more times in the league.

 Ramos was deemed surplus to requirements alongside five other players in December 2010, shortly after the arrival of manager Manuel Pellegrini.
 On 5 January 2011, he was sent on loan to CD Leganés of Segunda División B until the end of the campaign.